New Paragraph

 Brandt Swardenski

 Brandt Swardenski graduated from the University Colorado-Boulder School of Law in 2006.
 Shortly thereafter he returned to the Fox Valley and joined the State Public Defender's Office.
-There are few people more vulnerable in society than those without resources who have been accused of a crime.
-In the first 12 years of his legal career, Brandt Swardenski represented the indigent accused.
+In the first 12 years of his legal career, Attorney Swardenski represented the indigent accused.
 He not only addressed the current criminal charges in front of his clients, but also guided them to get out of addiction, poverty, domestic violence, or just start the process of living a productive life.
-His role of helping the needy positioned him in a courtroom on a daily basis, fighting against superior powers of the state to ensure his clients are treated equally and with understanding.
+His role positioned him in a courtroom on a daily basis, fighting against superior powers of the state to ensure his clients are treated equally and with understanding.

 He uses those same finely honed skills to advocate for clients in all family law matters, working to assure that they come through the process with their interests protected and their voices heard.
-There is nothing more important than the welfare of your children or grandchildren and Mr. Swardenski works tirelessly to assure that their interest are foremost in the Court's mind.
+Years of experience in the courtroom allows Attorney Swardenski to anticipate individual judges approaches to issues.
+This particular guidance is invaluable in the highly discretionary area of family law.

 Outside of the office, you will find him trying to be a cyclist, seeking solace on his kayak, over enthusiastically discussing Packer football, or just watching his two children grow.
 Contact him today to get the services of an experienced and compassionate counselor who will consider the whole of your life as he guides you through your current legal problem.